 Once diagnosed with cataract, the patient should be referred to an ophthalmologist for further evaluation and possible extraction.

 Modifying fat intake.
-Cataract risk may be influenced by the type and amount of dietary fat.
-Compared with those eating the least fat (25% of calories), those eating the highest amount (37%) had a 10% greater risk for cataract. , Women consuming the highest percentage of energy from essential fatty acids (6% of calories from linoleic acid and ~ 0.7% calories from alpha-linolenic acid) had over twice the risk for cataract, compared with those consuming the least (4% and ~ 0.5%, respectively).
+Cataract risk could be influenced by the type and amount of dietary fat.
+Compared with those eating the least fat (25% of calories), those eating the highest amount (37%) had a 10% greater risk for cataract., Women consuming the highest percentage of energy from essential fatty acids (6% of calories from linoleic acid and ~ 0.7% calories from alpha-linolenic acid) had over twice the risk for cataract, compared with those consuming the least (4% and ~ 0.5%, respectively).

 Avoiding dairy products.
-Persons with heterozygous galactokinase deficiency and elderly persons who have diminished activity of this enzyme are at greater risk for cataract.
-Dairy products, which contribute most of the galactose to the diet, should be avoided in these patients.
+Persons with heterozygous galactokinase deficiency and elderly persons who have diminished activity of this enzyme are at higher risk for cataract., Dairy products, which contribute most of the galactose to the diet, should be avoided in these patients.

 Eating more fruits and vegetables.
-Since antioxidant-rich diets have been associated with a lower risk of cataract, incorporation of more vegetables and fruits may prevent or slow the condition’s progression.
+Since antioxidant-rich diets are associated with a lower risk of cataracts, the incorporation of more vegetables and fruits may prevent or slow the condition’s progression.

-Vegetarian and vegan dietary pattern.
-Researchers in the UK looked at the diets of 27,670 non-diabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford) and found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.
+Vegetarian and vegan dietary patterns.
+Researchers in the UK looked at the diets of 27,670 nondiabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford).
+They found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.

 Avoidance of alcohol.
 Compared with nondrinkers, individuals who consumed more than 2 glasses per week of any type of alcohol (beer, wine, or distilled spirits) had a 13% higher risk for nuclear opacity.
 In the Swedish Mammography Cohort study of nearly 35,000 women, having 1 drink per day was associated with a 7% greater risk for cataract extraction compared with avoiding alcohol.

 Protein intake.
-Several studies have shown that higher protein intakes are associated with a reduced cataract risk.
-However, the potential benefit for cataract prevention must be weighed against the risk of diseases associated with excess intake of protein (e.g., kidney stones; see Nephrolithiasis chapter) and of the fat and cholesterol that often accompany protein.
+Several studies have shown that higher protein intakes are associated with reduced cataract risk.
+In the Blue Mountains Eye Study II involving a 5-year follow-up of more than 2,300 individuals over 49 years of age, an estimated protein intake of 107 grams per day is associated with a roughly 70% lower risk for posterior subcapsular cataract, when compared with a protein intake of 71 grams per day.
+Possible explanations for these findings include an association of high protein intakes with certain nutrients considered to be protective against cataract (e.g., beta-carotene, zinc) and prevention of osmotic stress to the lens through albumin, which is maintained by high protein intake.
+However, the potential benefit for cataract prevention must be weighed against the risk of diseases associated with excess intake of protein (e.g., kidney stones; see Nephrolithiasis chapter) and of the fat and cholesterol that often accompanies protein.

 In cases of galactokinase deficiency, avoid dairy products.